 Your initial thought may be to call the police.
 You can ask the police to remove the squatters, however it’s often considered a low priority case unless there has been an obvious breach in the law, for example damage, theft or displacing the current occupier.
 The good news is that there’s things you can do to help get your property back.

 You can change the locks to secure your property, however there are a few important factors to be aware of.
 Section 6 of the Criminal Law Act 1977 states that:

-‘Any person who, without lawful authority, uses or threatens violence for the purpose of securing entry into any premises for himself or any other person is guilty of offense, provided that there is another person on site at the time who is opposed to the entry…’
+‘Any person who, without lawful authority, uses or threatens violence for the purpose of securing entry into any premises for himself or any other person is guilty of offence, provided that there is another person on site at the time who is opposed to the entry…’

 In basic terms, you cannot force your way into your property if the squatters are present and are not letting you inside.
 If your squatters know what they are doing, they will have already changed your locks and will ensure someone is home at almost all times.
 The chances are that they don’t have a conventional job, so being in the property from 9 – 5 is unlikely to be a problem.

 It’s time to turn to formalities and begin court proceedings with an ‘interim possession order’.
 Interim possession orders can only apply if it has been 28 days or less since you found out your property has squatters and you must serve the squatters with the papers within 24 hours.
 Once issued, anybody occupying your premises without your consent must leave within 24 hours of the order being delivered to them.
 If not, they can be evicted by court bailiffs.
 In the majority of cases, your squatters will leave before it reaches this point.

 Who has rights?

 Section 6 of the Criminal Law Act is widely used by squatters as it serves as protection against the landlord forcing entry, giving them certain squatters rights.
 However it is important to note that squatters rights do not apply when the property in question appears to be occupied; such as food in the cupboards and furniture in every room.